Tag: Letters

 Letter From A Friend

-Al D'Agostino talks about an interpreter friend of his near Gumi.
-He sent Al D'Agostino a letter expressing his gratitude for the Americans and how they helped the Koreans during the war.
-Al D'Agostino received the letter when returned to America.
+Al D'Agostino discusses an interpreter friend of his near Gumi.
+He recalls receiving a letter from his friend after he returned to America which expressed gratitude for the Americans and how they helped the Koreans during the war.

 Alford Rodriguez Rivera